-When you are a first year teacher, you will have many different aspects of teaching to manage.
-In addition to designing lesson plans and actually teaching students, you will need to come up with an effective classroom management plan.
+When you’re a first year teacher, you will have many different aspects of teaching to manage.
+In addition to designing lesson plans and actually teaching students, you’ll need to come up with an effective classroom management plan.

 Keep Good Records

 One of the best things you can do is to keep good records.
-In addition to grades, you need to record any times that you sent notes home, if you had to report a student to the office, or if you contacted a parent directly.
+In addition to grades, you need to record the times you send notes home, if you report a student to the office, or if you contact a parent directly.

 Some of grade keeping software has a place where you can easily input this information along with your attendance records.
-If you do have written correspondence, it’s always a good idea to keep it on file so you can refer back to it at a later date.
-Having a centralized system or DMS for managing your data and documents will help keep you efficient and organized.
+If you do have written correspondence, it’s always a good idea to keep it on file.
+This helps to refer back to it at a later date.
+Having a centralized system or DMS for managing your documents will help keep you efficient and organized.

 You will be handling physical documents from students frequently—using a document scanning solution will streamline this process for you.

 Plan, Plan, and Plan Some More